MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 > ✔ Directly navigates to the deeplink url.
 >
 > **Bot**:
-> ✔ Deeplink in card body - Opens in browser first.
+> ✔ Deeplink in card body: Opens in browser first.
-> ✔ Deeplink added to OpenURL action in Adaptive Card - Directly navigates to the deeplink url.
+> ✔ Deeplink added to OpenURL action in Adaptive Card: Directly navigates to the deeplink url.
-> ✔ Hyperlink markdown text in the card - Opens in browser first.
+> ✔ Hyperlink markdown text in the card: Opens in browser first.
 >
 > **Chat**:
-> ✔ Text message hyperlink markdown : Directly navigates to deeplink url.
+> ✔ Text message hyperlink markdown: Directly navigates to deeplink url.
-> ✔ Link pasted in general chat conversation - Directly navigates to deeplink url.
+> ✔ Link pasted in general chat conversation: Directly navigates to deeplink url.

 ## Deep linking to your tab